commandus/wpn/README.md

 This software depends on libraries which has differen licenses:

 - curl is licensed under MIT
+- zlib is licensed under zlib License
 - openssl is licensed under original SSL license, original SSLeay License
 - ecec is licensed under MIT
 - JSON for Modern C++ is licensed under MIT